-The Community Parking Program is SDOT’s effort to improve on-street parking management in Seattle’s neighborhood business districts and nearby residential areas.
+The Community Access and Parking Program is SDOT’s effort to improve on-street parking management in Seattle’s neighborhood business districts and nearby residential areas.

 You live, work, and play in the neighborhood.
 You know what the parking challenges are.
 Together, we can find a balance between the competing needs of businesses, residents, and customers.
 And, we can work toward a sustainable transportation system.

 Through the program, SDOT works with community members to identify on-street parking challenges and opportunities, develop parking recommendations, and implement changes.
 Outcomes may include new time-limit signs, load zones, paid parking, restricted parking zones, and bicycle parking.

 Check out our brochure for more information on the planning process, parking tools, and a map of neighborhood business districts.

 - Provide access for customers and loading

 To reach these goals, we’ve identified the following guiding principles: